Nursery Cryme: "The Musical Box"

 "The Musical Box" was a lengthy piece that described a macabre story placed in Victorian Britain.
 A young boy, Henry, is accidentally decapitated by his friend Cynthia while playing croquet.
 Returning to the house, Cynthia plays Henry's old musical box, which unleashes the spirit of Henry as an old man.
 Henry has become sexually frustrated and attempts to seduce Cynthia.
-The nurse enters the room, hurls the musical box at the wall, destroying both it and Henry.
+The nurse enters the room and hurls the musical box at the wall, destroying both it and Henry.